 - Birthplace and date (this is optional, though)

 - Press bibliography

 Typically, you'll need to communicate all of this in one to four pages.
 Most artists have two versions prepared—a long version and a one-page version.
-Whatever the length, your resume should be easy to read and printed on quality paper.
-Make your headings stand out with boldfacing, italics, underlining or bullets.
+Whatever the length, your resume should be easy to read.
+Make your headings stand out with bold type, italics, underlining or bullets.

 Remember to list your exhibition, performance or publication history starting with what's most recent.
 And here's a word to the wise: Plan to update your resume regularly!
 It's so much easier to apply for grants or other opportunities when it's already prepared.